-where $I$ is the identity matrix, $\tau$ is the time step-size and $K$ is the five-point centered difference matrix approximating the negative Laplacian operator $L=-\Delta$ with homogeneous Dirichlet boundary conditions, on a uniform mesh in the unit square $[0,1]\times[0,1]$ with the mesh-size $h=\frac{1}{m+1}$.
+where $I$ is the identity matrix of suitable order, $\tau$ is the time step-size and $K$ is the five-point centered difference matrix approximating the negative Laplacian operator $L=-\Delta$ with homogeneous Dirichlet boundary conditions, on a uniform mesh in the unit square $[0,1]\times[0,1]$ with the mesh-size $h=\frac{1}{m+1}$.